 System has determined RBD availability status and Segment Booking Seat Available ( Seg BSA ) and Segment Waitlist Seats Available ( Seg WSA ) for every RBD in the segment

+System has pushed availability constraints to flight availability space.

 Or an error has been logged.